EdwardLu2018/LaserShow/README.md

 ## To be Implemented
 1. Drawing polar curves
-2. Using python serial communication to get user input
+2. Using Python serial communication to get user input

 ## Media Coverage